isomerpages/moe-woodgrovesec/_cce/Sexuality Education.md

 | Mass Talk by HPB appointed vendor   | Awareness of the different STIs and HIV/AIDS.
 Modes of transmission Modes of protection, specifically on how the condom is used.
 Consequences and impact of STIs/HIV     | Term 2 Week 1     |
 | Classroom based Lesson | Learn to negotiate their way out of a risky situation by applying skills of assertiveness and responsible decision-making | Term 2 Week 3 |

+**Information for Parents**

+10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

+11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form via Parents Gateway.

+12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form via Parents gateway

+13. Parents can contact the school at [woodgrove\_ss@moe.edu.sg](mailto:woodgrove_ss@moe.edu.sg) for discussion or to seek clarification about the school’s Sexuality Education programme.